Selena Gomez, The Weeknd Face Instagram Backlash Shockingly Similar To Justin Bieber, Sofia Richie

 “I just post what I think is cool and what I enjoy,” said the model.

-While Sofia takes that relaxed approach, her former boyfriend isn’t quite so cool, calm and collected about the power of the platform.
+While Sofia takes that relaxed approach, her former boyfriend isn’t quite so cool, calm, and collected about the power of the platform.
 In November, Justin made a statement that, given the backlash she’s currently experiencing, might earn some agreement from Selena.
 Bieber compared Instagram to hell, reported People.

 “I don’t want to get my Instagram back,” Bieber announced at a concert.